Will you be requiring applicants to complete the Supplemental ERAS application?

 How much vacation do I get?
 Will I get days off?

 All residents receive three weeks of paid vacation per year as an intern and 4 weeks as a PGY2 and PGY3.
+In addition, residents have ‘reading weeks’ distributed over the 3 years during which they are on call to cover sick call but otherwise are freed from most responsibilities.
 During inpatient rotations, all residents are off one day out of seven when averaged over 4 weeks.
 On the wards, all residents have one weekend day off each week.
 On most electives and specialty rotations, residents have the weekend off.
+Interns have approximately 13-14 ‘golden weekends’, and this number increases with subsequent years of training.

 What are the team caps and how many patients do interns care for?